ISISComputingGroup/lewis-ess/README.md

 | COMMAND  |  String field to accept commands. | - | Read/Write |

 **Possible values for STATE**
-- Delevitated
+- Resting*
-- Levitating
+- Levitating*
-- Delevitating
+- Delevitating*
-- Levitated
+- Accelerating
-- Locking
+- Phase locking
-- Locked
+- Phase locked
-- Coasting
+- Idle
 - Parking
 - Parked
+- Stopping
+- Stopped
 - Error

+The states marked with a * are not implemented yet and are not present in choppers which work with mechanical bearings.

 **Possible values for COMMAND**
 - START: Speed and phase are adjusted to match the corresponding setpoints